MakeNEnjoy/sound-of-room/README.md

 # Using Web Audio API

-## Usage

-For a more thorough explanation of Trunk and its features, please head over to the [repository][trunk].

 ### Installation

 If you don't already have it installed, it's time to install Rust: <https://www.rust-lang.org/tools/install>.